AlterMannomann/SQL/README.md

 **Under Construction - heavy redesign currently**
 Feel free to use, extend and modify this.
 Free as free beer.
 No restrictions.
-You may also use it simply to learn something about SQL and how to make it better.
+You may also use it simply to learn something about SQL and how to make it better than I do.
 # Intention
 This is an attempt to create a (whatsoever) multiverse that creates its own space volume and try to discover patterns we know from our universe, we are living in (like a big bang burst with a following dark period until something starts to happen).